esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/documentation.md

 > - Is there a general description of the data?
 > - Is there a reference to some external documentation of the data (e.g. a
 >   journal publication)?
-> - Would you be able to reproduce this data, based on the provided information?
+> - Would you be able to reproduce the research based on the provided information?
 > - Would you be able to use this dataset in your own (hypothetical) research
 >   project?
 > - Are contact details provided that you can use in case you have questions?